APT-SDNdataset/APT-SDNdataset/README.md

 ARP: ARP or not,
 label: attack or normal

-# Dataset details:
+# Dataset details and lincense:
-Find all details of the dataset on our published paper ( in License section)

-# License:
-The APT-SDNdataset consists of three CSV files of labeled network flows and publicly available for researchers.
-If you are using the dataset, you need to cite our related paper that contains all details of the dataset:
+Find all details of the dataset on our published paper.
+If you are using the dataset, you need to cite our paper:
 Abdullah H Alqahtani, John A clark, "Enhanced Scanning in SDN Networks and its Detection using Machine Learning", IEEE 4th International Conference on Trust, Privacy and Security in Intelligent Systems, and Applications (TPS-ISA), USA, December 2022